Undergraduate Course: International Development, Aid and Humanitarianism (AFRI08001)

 |School||School of Social and Political Science

 |Credit level (Normal year taken)||SCQF Level 8 (Year 2 Undergraduate)

 ||Availability||Available to all students

 |Summary||YEAR 1 STUDENTS ARE WELCOME TO SIGN UP TO THIS COURSE.

-At the end of the 10-week course, students will be able to discuss and analyse key debates in the theory and practice of international development and will have a firm grounding in the historical and political contexts that continue to frame 'development' and 'humanitarianism' at both the local and global level.
+At the end of the 10-week course, students will be able to discuss and analyse key debates in the theory and practice of international development and will have a firm grounding in the historical and political contexts that continue to frame 'development' at both the local and global level.

 Entry Requirements (not applicable to Visiting Students)

 || Students MUST have passed:

 ||Other requirements|| Year 1 students can sign up to this course.